shmick/mqtt-door/README.md

 # mqtt-door

-Use [gpiozero](https://gpiozero.readthedocs.io/en/stable/) to read the state of the magnetic reed sensors on the doors and control the doors via a relays connected to GPIO pins
+Use [gpiozero](https://gpiozero.readthedocs.io/en/stable/) to read the state of the magnetic reed sensors on the doors and control the doors via relays connected to GPIO pins

 Use [paho-mqtt](https://pypi.org/project/paho-mqtt/) to publish MQTT status messages and subscribe to command messages